rashidshafeev/delegate-mcp/docs/TROUBLESHOOTING.md

 ## Client-Specific Issues

 ### Claude
-- We now use the standard MCP SDK transport implementation for Claude compatibility
+- We now use a custom DirectTransport implementation specifically for Claude compatibility
-- Setting `NODE_ENV=production` in the environment helps improve stability
-- If you're still encountering issues, please create a GitHub issue with detailed logs
+- DirectTransport manually crafts JSON-RPC messages using string templates
+- Detailed logging helps identify JSON parsing issues
+- Use the `--claude` flag to force Claude compatibility mode

 ### Other Clients
 - Make sure the client supports MCP protocol version "2024-11-05"